Saturday, June 27, 2026

 Root, our three-legged wood turtle, carries himself with the quiet dignity of an old philosopher.
 Ancient Cynics admired dogs for their simplicity.
 Diogenes himself found instruction among animals.
 One suspects he would have appreciated Root.
 Three legs present certain logistical challenges.
 Root responds by proceeding anyway.

-A practical philosophy emerges from such behaviour.
+A practical philosophy emerges from such behavior.

 Diogenes famously inhabited a ceramic vessel and reduced life to essentials.
 Popular retellings emphasize his eccentricity.
 I increasingly admire his observational discipline.
 He examined convention and asked whether it served life or merely decorated it.
 Modern existence often encourages the opposite procedure.
 We decorate first and inquire later.